Graham Southernwood: Castleford

 Southernwood made his début for Castleford in the 28-2 victory over Workington Town on Sunday 30 October 1988.

 In the 1991–92 season, Southernwood played in Castleford's 26-6 victory over Bradford Northern in the 1991 Yorkshire Cup Final at Elland Road, Leeds on Sunday 20 October 1991, and in Castleford's 12-28 defeat by Wigan in the 1992 Challenge Cup Final at Wembley Stadium, London on Saturday 2 May 1992, in front of a crowd of 77,386.

 Featherstone Rovers

 Southernwood made his début for Featherstone Rovers on Sunday 6 February 1994.
 In the 1994–95 season, he scored a try in Featherstone Rovers' 22-39 defeat by Leeds in the 1995 Challenge Cup semi-final at Elland Road, Leeds on Saturday 1 April 1995, and he played his last match for Featherstone Rovers during the 1995–96 season.

-Genealogical information
+Personal life

 Southernwood is the father of the rugby league footballer, Cain Southernwood, and is the younger brother of the rugby league footballer; Roy Southernwood.